AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/salesforce-flow-actions/sync-person-to-sfdc.md

    >[!TIP]
    >
-   >Salesforce requires that the person has Company and&nbsp;Last Name fields filled out.&nbsp;Otherwise, it will reject the lead record.
+   >Salesforce requires that the person has Company and Last Name fields filled out.
+Otherwise, it will reject the lead record.

 1. You can set a specific Salesforce user or lead queue as the lead owner.